Glade Lobelia (Lobelia glandulosa), though not overly common in this area, can be found along the Altamaha River.

 Hofwyl House, Circa 1851

 After the Civil War, mounting taxes led to the selling of most of the original lands and by the 1880s when George & Ophelia’s son James took over management of the plantation, Broadfield’s dominance was over.
 Rice was cultivated until 1913, but without slaves to make up a cheap labor force, it was hardly a profitable venture.
 When James died in 1913, his son Gratz established a dairy on the site, which was operated until 1942 by his sisters Miriam and Ophelia Dent.
-When Ophelia died in 1973, she left the house and grounds to the state of Georgia.
+When Ophelia died in 1973, she left the house and grounds to the state of Georgia, who operate it today as a state historic site.
 Unlike most historic homes, Hofwyl House retains the original family antiques and possessions of the Brailsford, Troup and Dent families from five generations.
+It is known today as Hofwyl-Broadfield Plantation.

 The rear of the house features a wisteria arbor along the back porch, as well as an attached kitchen.